-- (a) The interest amounting to Rs.
-252.2 million charged as at 31 December 2014 by the General Treasury from National Water Supply and Drainage Board on the Subsidiary Loan had been shown under the work-in-progress. - (b) Value Added Tax aggregating Rs.
-400.51 million paid by the Project had been set off against the contribution received from the Government of Sri Lanka instead of shown under work-in-progress. - (c) Consultancy fees amounting to Rs.172.07 million paid by the Project during the year under review on behalf of an other project had been charged under work- in progress of this Project.
+- The interest amounting to Rs.172.64 million charged as at 31 December 2013 by the (a) General Treasury from National Water Supply and Drainage Board on the Subsidiary Loan had been shown under the civil work -in-progress. - (b) Value Added Tax aggregating Rs.
+370.47 million paid had been set off against the proceeds of government contribution instead shown under work-in-progress.